 - Should there be controls on when and how the consumer can withdraw funds from the savings account and on how they can be spent?
 If so, who should oversee these controls?

 Without having conducted any study on this topics, we would be inclined not to support establishing controls on accessing the funds.
 The very premise of encouraging people to establish a rainy day fund involves the understanding that the needs and circumstances that people may experience, which might prompt them to access the funds, will be varied and uncontrollable.
 However, it would be useful as part of an evaluation to understand why people choose to access the funds to determine if facilitating and supporting the establishment of a savings buffer assists people better manage financial shocks.

-One of the top savings purposes of our *AddsUP matched savings program, delivered in partnership with NAB, is the establishment of a safety net, or rainy day fund.
+One of the top savings purposes of our *AddsUP matched savings program is the establishment of a safety net, or rainy day fund.
 If there was an opportunity for the savings to be held in a ‘reward’ type account, such as one earning higher interest rates or matched savings, it may be a way of encouraging people to keep their savings buffer intact and encourage the funds to only be used in an emergency.